 The Compensation Committee of the Board of Directors currently consists of two directors, Mr. Engle, as the chairperson, and Mr. McGoldrick.
 All members of the Compensation Committee were appointed by the Board of Directors, and such committee consists entirely of directors who are "outside directors" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), "non-employee directors" for purposes of Rule 16b-3 under the Exchange Act and "independent" as independence is currently defined in Rule 4200(a) (15) of the NASDAQ listing standards.
-In fiscal 2016, the Compensation Committee met two times.
+In fiscal 2017, the Compensation Committee met 3 times.
+The Compensation Committee met 3 times during fiscal year 2018.
 The functions of the Compensation Committee include, among other things: